 In a nutshell, it is recommended that employees must be treated equally and fairer when it comes to remuneration matters to get the employees satisfaction for better performance and high productivity.
-Non-satisfaction of employees will result in low productivity or poor performance of staff.
+Non-satisfaction of employees will result in low productivity or poor performance Journal of Organizational Behavior Research of staff.
 It would be appropriate for future research to dwell on remuneration and job satisfaction with quantitative methods and measurements for its effects and relationship.